storyblok/storyblok-js/README.md

 // yarn add @storyblok/js
 ```

-> ⚠️ **Note**: this SDK uses the Fetch API under the hood.
+> ⚠️ This SDK uses the Fetch API under the hood.
 If your environment doesn't support it, you need to install a polyfill like [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch).
 More info on [storyblok-js-client docs](https://github.com/storyblok/storyblok-js-client#fetch-use-polyfill-if-needed---version-5).

 #### From a CDN